-\begin{nota} The structure of $2$-category of $\CatG$ lifts to $\Ind$-normed symmetric monoidal categories and we denote by $\NSSlaxI$ (resp. $\NSStMI$ and $\NSSMI$) the $2$-category of $\Ind$-normed symmetric monoidal categories, lax $\Ind$-normed functors (resp. strong and strict) and $\Ind$-normed natural transformations. \end{nota}
+\begin{notation} The structure of a 2-category on $\catG$ lifts to $\Ind$-normed symmetric monoidal categories and we denote by $\NSSlaxI$ (resp. $\NSStMI$ and $\NSSMI$) the $2$-category of $\Ind$-normed symmetric monoidal categories, lax $\Ind$-normed functors (resp. strong and strict) and $\Ind$-normed natural transformations. \end{notation}

-The category of strong $\Ind$-normed functors $\NSStMI (\C,\D)$ between two $\Ind$-normed symmetric monoidal categories $\C$ and $\D$ is naturally endowed with the structure of a symmetric monoidal category.
+The category of strong $\Ind$-normed functors $\NSStMI (\cC,\cD)$ between two $\Ind$-normed symmetric monoidal categories $\cC$ and $\cD$ is naturally endowed with a structure of a symmetric monoidal category.